serhii-londar/open-source-mac-os-apps/README.md

 - [PageExtender](https://github.com/fphilipe/PageExtender.app) - Extend pages with your own CSS and JS files. ![swift_icon] ![javascript_icon]
 - [PiPTool](https://github.com/bfmatei/PiPTool) - Add the Picture-in-Picture Functionality to YouTube, Netflix, Plex and other video broadcasting services in macOS.  ![javascript_icon]
 - [PiPifier](https://github.com/arnoappenzeller/PiPifier) - PiPifier is a native macOS 10.12 Safari extension that lets you use every HTML5 video in Picture in Picture mode.  ![swift_icon]
-- [Sessions](https://github.com/AlexPerathoner/Sessions) - Safari extension to save your working sessions. ![swift_icon]
+- [Sessions](https://github.com/AlexPerathoner/Sessions) - Safari extension to save your working sessions ![swift_icon]
 - [nef](https://github.com/bow-swift/nef-plugin) - This Xcode extension enables you to make a code selection and export it to a snippets.
 Available on Mac AppStore. ![swift_icon]

 ### Finder